SanaNasar/Sproutify/README.md

 * Users can view a list of organic and inorganic fruits vegetables.
 * Users can also search for recipies using a specific key word.
+* However, users need to
+          * Signup (Create an account)
+          * Login
-* However, users need to signup, create a account and login to blog their own homemade recepies and have a personalized list.
+          * To blog their own homemade recepies
+          * Have a personalized list of their favorites.